AI Trail Analysis

 Trail conditions⌄

-- slippery rocks (especially when wet or icy)
+- Slippery rocks (especially when wet or icy)

-- exposure to elements at the ledge
+- Sun exposure on the ledge

 Weather⌄